addisonglobal/backend-technical-test/README.md

 **Evaluation** notes:

-We're particularly interested on how the actor system (or the service orchestration) is designed and tested, paying special attention to the following two aspects:
+We're particularly interested on how the actor system (or the service orchestration) is designed and tested, paying special attention to the following aspects:
+* **Simplicity**: Do not over-engineer the solution, simple is better.
 * **Threading model** and **Non-Blocking APIs**: How you maximize the usage of the available resources.
 * **Concurrency**: How concurrent requests are handled to maximize the performance.
 * **Testing**: How you design the tests in order to increase the coverage.